zachalbert/zachalbert.com_v6-build/_posts/2015-01-15-website-redesign-2015.md

 Every other year I go through a molting cycle where I shed my old website and build something new.
 With each iteration, I try to make it a little cleaner, a little easier to use.
 It's an opportunity to re-examine my toolbox, and experiment with things I've been meaning to try.
 One of the best discoveries this cycle has been a really fast, powerful setup for building static marketing or blog sites.

-It uses jekyll for the blog engine, wrapped inside gulp for handling stuff like minification and live browser reload, and the end result is a directory of lightning fast vanilla HTML.
-By deploying to github pages, the tedium surrounding just getting a website live is gone.
-This is the *perfect* setup for prototyping websites and landing pages.
-None of these tools are particularly new, but the speed and ease of putting a real website online shocked me.

-You can follow along if you want to duplicate my setup.
-It should be easy enough to use for designers who aren't afraid of a bit of command line.
+This post is less about the design decisions I made and more about the technical tools I used to turn the design into something real.
+The main engine behind the entire setup is <a href="http://jekyllrb.com/">jekyll</a>, a tool for taking a collection of markdown files and reusable template code and outputting flat, vanilla HTML.

 <!-- more -->
 <div class="anchor-offset" id="more"></div>

+What makes this particular setup special, however, is that jekyll is wrapped inside a tool called <a href="http://gulpjs.com/">gulp.js</a>, which handles all the menial tasks you would normally need, such as minifying your code, building a sitemap.xml, and performing live reloading of the browser during active development.

+This provides us all the benefits of a plain HTML site (lightning fast load times, few moving parts for easier debugging), with all the convenience of modern development (templating and code partials, automatic task running, live browser reload).
+On top of that, <a href="https://pages.github.com/">github</a> is made to host jekyll sites easily, turning the ordinaly tedious process of launching and pushing changes to a website into a simple affair.
+This is the *perfect* setup for prototyping websites and landing pages.

+You can follow along if you want to duplicate this setup.
+It will require some command line work, but it's relatively minimal.

 ## Out with the old